inspirehep/rest-api-doc/README.md

 * `experiments`
 * `data`

+Note that these are the same as the [internal identifier types](#internal-identifiers).

 The `{query-string}` may contain several `{parameter}={value}` pairs separated by `&`.
 The following `{parameter}`s are always supported:

 |`{parameter}`|Description of `{value}`|